4. What is available?

 Telecare comes in various forms and may be used for a range of situations:

-- Community alarm - This is a pendant worn by the person that they press if they become worried or if there is an incident (eg they have a fall).
+Community alarm – This is a pendant worn by the person that they press if they become worried or if there is an incident (for example if they have a fall).
 The person will need to remember to wear the pendant.

-- Leaving the home - A system may be set up to trigger a response if the front door is opened, perhaps during specified times (eg at night), or if a person does not return within a specified time.
+Leaving the home – A system may be set up to trigger a response if the front door is opened, perhaps during specified times (for example at night), or if a person does not return within a specified time.

 More information on what is available in the person’s local area will be available from their local authority, local assisted living centre, or by searching online.